 Before we dig into our ultimate list of things to do on the Mornington Peninsula we wanted to share our favourite guided experiences just in case you want to let someone else do the work!

 If you prefer the idea of a guided experience while you are on the peninsula or would like to book a day tour from Melbourne these are our favourite options

 - Best family experience with teens – Sorrento Waterbike Tours – a 90-minute ride on your own water bike from Sorrento to Portsea Pier.

 - Best animal encounter – 2 Hour Snorkel and Swim with Seals – meet Australian fur seals and giant rays up close.

-- Best Foodie experience – Mornington Peninsula Hop on Hop off bus – 8 hours to explore the route filled with breweries, distilleries, winerays and farm door experiences.
+- Best Foodie experience – Mornington Peninsula Hop on Hop off the bus – 8 hours to explore the route filled with breweries, distilleries, wineries and farm door experiences.

-- Best all round day tour from Melbourne – Mornington Peninsula & Hot Springs Tour – Ride Arthurs Seat Gondolas, Hike Cape Schanak and take a dip in the hot springs.
+- Best all-around day tour from Melbourne – Mornington Peninsula & Hot Springs Tour – Ride Arthurs Seat Gondolas, Hike Cape Schanak and take a dip in the hot springs.

 Ok now let’s go see what else you might like to do….

 With two National Parks and close to a dozen more official state reserves and conservation parks, the Mornington Peninsula feels eons away from the busy Melbourne CBD.